 Enphase microinverters are often the best solar inverter solution for townhouses and unit situations.

 - Because they work independently of each other, they work well on small – multi-oriented roofs.

 - You only have an indiscreet box to install on a communal wall or in your unit, keeping that whinging chairman of the body corporate happy.

 - Because we run AC cable from the roof, the cable run can usually be more discreet and snuck inside wall cavities.
 You are welcome, Mr Chairman.

-String inverters like Fronius and SMA require DC cable to run from the roof to the inverter.
+String inverters like Fronius and SMA require DC cables to run from the roof to the inverter.
 Solar DC power is theoretically dangerous if it’s accidentally damaged.
 (However Australian solar installation regulations are so strict.
-Solar DC cable installed to today’s standards are as safe as any other electrical wiring in your home.)
+Solar DC cables installed to today’s standards are as safe as any other electrical wiring in your home.)

 In case of a house fire, Enphase will always be safer.
 Let’s say you chose a string inverter.
-When you turn off the main switch of your house off, the DC cable from your inverter to your solar panels will still be live.
+When you turn off the main switch of your house, the DC cable from your inverter to your solar panels will still be live.
 That’s unwanted fuel in a house fire.

 If you had chosen an Enphase System instead, when you turn off the power to your home, the cable from your switchboard to your microinverters on the roof will also turn off.
 Safe as

 house fires houses.